I didn't feel a spiritual connection to my religion. So, I sought spiritual meaning in other places.

 The Holy Spirit then came into me and I could no longer swear, think lustful thoughts, or listen to the old secular music I liked, and I almost instantly became social.
 The transformation was so radical that my wife didn’t recognize me and my behavior.
 She said, “I have my husband back!” and not only that, “I have a new husband!”

-Since then, I have really wanted to share my experiences with other Jewish people, New Agers, and New Age Jews.
-I never would have guessed I’d end up here, but now my strongest desires are to study the Bible and tell people what Jesus has done in my and my family’s lives.
-After all I’ve done and the pain I have caused in the past, receiving God’s grace and mercy is a gift beyond measure.
-So, now I just want to tell the world how good God is.
+I have a strong desire to reach other Jewish people, New Agers, and New-Age Jews.
+My strongest desires are to study the Bible and to talk about Jesus and what he’s done in my and my family’s life.
+After all, receiving the gift of everlasting life with God through grace, after all I’ve done and the pain I have caused in the past, is a mercy beyond measure.